 While pursuing her degree in History and Public History, Jayne pursued historic preservation, completing her internship with the Cherokee County [Georgia] Historical Society, where she completed a Historic Resource Inventory, and two National Register Historic District nominations.
 She decided to add a MA in Regional Planning, remaining at UMass to complete that coursework, which she finished in 2008.
 She also completed an internship in the Planning Department in Joliet, Illinois.
 After graduation she landed a job in the Pioneer Valley Planning Commission's Housing and Land Use Department; she became a Senior Planner in July 2012.
-As of 2016, she is a Principal Planner in the Community Development and Planning Division at the Central Massachusetts Regional Planning Commission, before moving back to Illinois a year later to continue her career at the City of Joliet.
+In 2016, she began work as the Principal Planner in the Community Development and Planning Division at the Central Massachusetts Regional Planning Commission, before moving back to Illinois a year later to continue her career at the City of Joliet.

 Bridget Gurtler (2006) | Postdoctoral Research Fellow, Johns Hopkins University Institute for the History of Medicine